atweb3-io/celo-community-rpc/HEALTH-CHECK-README.md

      - Vary headers to handle different encodings and origins
    - **Client-side Features**:
      - Cache bypass option with `Cache-Control: no-cache` header
-     - UI clearly shows data timestamp, generation time, served time, and fetch time
+     - UI clearly shows data timestamp and fetch time
-     - Cache status is indicated in the UI with a "(cached)" label
+     - Cache status is indicated in the UI with Cloudflare's CF-Cache-Status header

 These optimizations help reduce the number of KV operations and improve the overall performance of the health check system while maintaining a good balance between data freshness and efficiency.